M26 Pershing: World War II in Europe

-Due to the repeated design and production delays, only 20 Pershing tanks were introduced into the European theater of operations before the Battle of the Bulge.
+Due to the repeated design and production delays, only 20 Pershing tanks were introduced into the European theater of operations by early 1945.
 This first shipment of Pershings arrived in Antwerp in January 1945.
 They were given to the 1st Army, which split them between the 3rd and 9th Armored Divisions.
 A total of 310 T26E3 tanks were eventually sent to Europe before VE Day, with 200 being issued to the troops.
 The actual number that engaged in combat is unknown.

 In February 1945, Major General Gladeon M. Barnes, chief of the Research and Development Section of Army Ordnance, personally led a special team to the European Theater, called the Zebra Mission.
 Its purpose was to support the T26E3 tanks, which still had teething problems, as well as to test other new weapons.
 In March, the T26E3 tanks were redesignated as the M26.

 An M26 Pershing fires at German positions across the Rhine.

 The 3rd Armored first used the M26 to engage the enemy on 25 February near the Roer River.
 On 26 February, a T26E3 named Fireball was knocked out in an ambush at Elsdorf while overwatching a roadblock.
 Silhouetted by a nearby fire, the Pershing was in a disadvantageous position.
 A concealed Tiger tank fired three shots from about 100 yd.
 The first penetrated the turret through the machine gun port in the mantlet, killing both the gunner and the loader.
 The second shot hit the gun barrel, causing the round that was in the chamber to fire with the effect of distorting the barrel.
 The last shot glanced off the turret side, taking off the upper cupola hatch.
 While backing up to escape, the Tiger became entangled in debris and was abandoned by the crew.
 Fireball was quickly repaired and returned to service on 7 March.

 Shortly afterwards, also at Elsdorf, another T26E3 knocked out a Tiger I and two Panzer IVs.
 The Tiger was knocked out at 900 yd with the 90-mm HVAP T30E16 ammunition.
 Photographs of this knocked out Tiger I in Hunnicutt's book showed a penetration through the lower gun shield.

 On 6 March, just after the 3rd Armored Division had entered the city of Cologne, a famous tank duel took place.
 A Panther tank on the street in the front of Cologne Cathedral was lying in wait for enemy tanks.
 Two M4 Shermans were supporting infantry and came up on the same street as the Panther.
 They ended up stopping just before the Cathedral because of rubble in the street and did not see the enemy Panther.
 The lead Sherman was knocked out, killing three of the five crew.
 A T26E3, nicknamed Eagle 7, was in the next street over and was called over to engage the Panther.
 What happened next was described by the T26E3 gunner Cpl.
 Clarence Smoyer: